maxhbr/LDBcollector/README.md

 # {metæffekt}-universe
 Project providing insights on the {metæffekt} license database covering

-* 2610 modeled license terms,
+* 2623 modeled license terms,
-* 180 exceptions,
+* 182 exceptions,
 * 5 modifiers
 * 2 restrictions
-* 249 specific and commonly used license expressions, and
+* 264 specific and commonly used license expressions, and
-* 56 consolidated markers.
+* 58 consolidated markers.

-as of 13th February 2025.
+as of 17th April 2025.

 The following links provide letter-specific overviews on the license information: